antholeole/juliaMLClass/README.md

 - Distributions (for generating mock data)
 - LaTeXStrings (To allow LaTeX output in plots)
-- MLJ (Machine Learning Julia!)
+- MLJ (Machine Learning Julia!
+Just like sklearn)
-- MLUtils (Some helpful tools for machine learning)
 - Plots (Plotting)
+- DataFrames (kind of like pandas)
 - RDatasets (used to download datasets easily.
 We utilize this in the SVM exercise)
+- LIBSVM, MLJLIBSVMInterface (if you're running the SVM example)

 I make absolutely no claims that this is idiomatic Julia.
 I've never done Data Science work before this semester, so the quality of this work will probably make me cringe in 2-3 years.
 PR's are welcome, if only to teach me how to Julia better :).